 Forgiving someone who has hurt us for most is one of the hardest things to do as believers.
-The Bible tells us, “For if you forgive men when they sin against you your heavenly father will also forgive you.
-But if you do not forgive men their sins, your father will not forgive your sins” – Colossians 3:13.
+The Bible tells us, “Bear with each other and forgive one another if any of you has a grievance against someone.
+Forgive as the Lord forgave you.” – Colossians 3:13.
+(NIV Bible)

 Okay so the Scripture is pretty clear, we as believers are called to forgive others but that is easier said than done especially if you have been hurt over and over again by the same person.
 I think one of the hardest reasons it is to forgive someone is because we think by forgiving this person that we are saying what they did was right.
 Now some people we are called to forgive are easier than others but what if someone has wronged us to a life altering degree that has taken us years and years and we still have not recovered.
 What if someone has hurt our child in what we think is an unforgivable way.
 Are we still called to forgive?
 Just because we are forgiving someone does not mean we are saying what they did is right or that it was okay.